josh-clsn/MissionCtrl/README.md

 # Mission Ctrl Installation Guide

 Welcome to **Mission Ctrl**!
-This app lets you upload, download, and manage files using the Arbitrum blockchain.
+This app lets you upload, download, and manage files on the Autonomi Network.
 This guide is designed for beginners—no coding experience needed.
 Just follow the steps below to get started!

 ---